 Income (Alimony & Child-Support)

-- Conventional Loan = must have at least 6 months receipt
+For Conventional Loans you must have at least 6 months of receipts

-- FHA & VA Loan = must have at least 3 months receipt
+For FHA and VA Loans you must have at least 3 months of receipts

-- Jumbo Loans = must have at least 12 months
+For Jumbo Loans you must have at least 12 months of receipts

 Debts (Alimony & Child-Support)

-- Decree overrides what is in the credit report re: liabilities
+A decree overrides what is in the credit report in regard to liabilities

-- If one spouse doesn’t earn enough, maybe think about getting a co-signer!
+If one spouse doesn’t earn enough, consider getting a co-signer